Sarah Jo Pender

 Sarah Jo Pender (born May 29, 1979) is an American woman convicted along with her former boyfriend, Richard Edward Hull, of murdering their roommates, Andrew Cataldi and Tricia Nordman, on October 24, 2000, in Indiana.
 She has claimed ever since that she is victim of a wrongful conviction.
 She came to national attention in August 2008 after she escaped from the Rockville Correctional Facility and was featured on America's Most Wanted.
 She was recaptured by police in December at a house in Chicago.
+Since spring of 2023, a team out of Georgetown University's "Making an Exoneree" program has been working to exonerate Pender.
+In January 2026, Pender's appeal was denied, with her earliest possible release date occurring in 2054 when she would be 75 years old.

 Crime

 In 1997, Sarah Jo Pender graduated from Lawrence Central High School.
 She went on to attend Purdue University, but dropped out.
 She worked as a secretary at Carl E. Most and Sons.
 Richard Hull, her boyfriend, worked as a bouncer at a bar.
 He had a criminal history that included six misdemeanors and two felony convictions for auto theft and residential entry.
 Andrew Cataldi, 24, and Tricia Nordman, 25, were both fugitives from a Nevada Correctional Facility where Nordman was serving time for forgery and Cataldi for possession with intent to distribute methamphetamine.
 According to the police, Hull and Cataldi reportedly sold drugs from their place; this was confirmed by Hull.